 Google Classroom Tutorial

 Let’s talk all things Google Classroom!
 This Google Classroom tutorial is not going to be average.
 I am going to give you all of the tips you need to be successful, and it doesn’t stop there.
 Technology can be intimidating!
 I work with teachers every day, and they tell me this.
 In other words, you are not alone!
 I want to take the intimidation out of the picture for you with a Google Classroom tutorial for teachers.
 Now, let me tell you something that will really spark your interest!
-In addition, I have a variety of free Google Classroom tutorials in my free resource library!
-Check them out here, and they include step by step videos.
+In addition, I have a variety video Google Classroom tutorials.
+All I have to do is click here and provide your name and email address.
+Then check your inbox for step by step videos.

 How to use Google Classroom